The answer to this question depends on how simple your coffee pot is.

 So, in sum, the secret to making a great cup of coffee (even with a simple coffee pot) is always to optimize the variables you can control.
 With a drip coffee maker, this generally includes:

-A pour over gives you control over the additional variables of 7) temperature and 8) pour technique, with a ninth less important being your choice of apparatus.
+A pour over gives you control over the additional variables of 7) temperature and 8) pour technique.

 For a drip coffee maker, the order of importance (from most-to least important) is probably something like: